ThatE10/mailprocessor/README.md

 - Web UI to showoff statistics about senders and total # of spam
 - Spam detector using microsoft/deberta-v3-base

-Project completed as July 17th, 2025
+Built using Claude CLI, Project completed as July 17th, 2025